-The state of the s Are there impaired receiving waters listed in Section 7.1 without an approved TMDL? ☐ Yes ☐ No 8.0: Documentation of Permit Eligibility Related to Endangered Species Use the DOT&PF consultation documentation for this section.
-9.0: Applicable Federal, State, Historic, Tribal, or local Requirements Use the DOT&PF documentation for this section.
-10.0: CONTROL MEASURES/BEST MANAGEMENT PRACTICES Use the format below and instructions for listing BMPs in Section 10.0 Control
+Are there impaired I receiving waters listed in Section 7.1 without an approved TMDL?
+Yes □ No on of Permit Eligibility Related to Endangered Species consultation documentation for this section.

+- 8.1 Information on Endangered or Threatened Species or Critical Habitat - 9.0 Applicable Federal, State, Historic, Tribal, or local Requirements List all the acquired premits and clearences and a reference to their location in Appendix D for this section.

+10.0 CONTROL MEASURES/BEST MANAGEMENT PRACTICES

+Use the format below and instructions for listing BMPs in Section 10.0 Control Measures/Best Management Practices: